 In a video posted to his personal channel, Rober shows off his process for figuring out the defogging method.
 To test out his windshield-defogging hypothesis, Rober puts his skills to work by utilizing the scientific method.
 First, he created a consistent environment that caused his windshield to be equally blurred for 10 days, so he could test 10 different methods.
 After the time was up, he found one technique got the job done in almost half the time required by the other nine methods.

 Soif you wondering how to defog your windshield as fast as possible, the Robinator swears by this simple 4-step method:

 - Turn your heat up all the way.

 - Turn on your AC.

 - Turn off your air circulation.

 - Crack open your windows to let air in for a few seconds.

-So next time you are running late for work and are ready to throw a Trump-level tantrum when your car is frosted, keep your as cool as your windshield and remember these 4 simple steps.
-You’ll be threatening to turn this car around in no time.
+So next time you are running late for work and are ready to throw a Trump-level tantrum when your car is frosted, keep your as cool as your windshield and remember these four simple steps.